MPins/lightning-nodenamer/README.md

 # Grafana integration

-## Underconstruction ##

-I'm creating a Grafana Dashboard to show the Lightning Nodenamer results.
+I created a [Grafana Dashboard](https://pins.grafana.net/public-dashboards/478199ff803c44138feb1439908e891f) to show the Lightning Nodenamer results.

 I'm using Promtail agent which ships the contents of local logs to a private Grafana Loki instance or Grafana Cloud (I'm using Grafana Cloud).

-This way the change that is underconstruction is the creation of log files by Nodenamer.
+Now the Nodenamer creates 3 log files:
+- nodenamer.log - each line on the log brings the pubkey, the implementation and version
+- nodenamer-features.log - each line on the log brings the bubkey and the feature bit, one line for each feature of each node.
+Grafana Cloud compleined about the data ingestion rate, for this reason the third log file was implemented and this one is not being used yet.
+- nodenamer-features-total.log - just one line for eache feature bit that brings the amount of nodes using that feature.

 Installing Promtail using Docker, modify tag to the most recent version.